anthonyec/website/_work/findbot.md

 ![Screenshot of a FindBot not understanding what the user said](images/failed_chat.svg) *Some users were not as forgiving and abandoned FindBot straight away.*

 But then I got feedback that typing the word “find” before every query wasn't how they expected to use it.
-From looking at the analytics I noticed few people not returning to FindBot once they received the “don’t understand” response.
+From looking at the analytics I noticed a few people not returning to FindBot once they received the “don’t understand” response.
 The word "find" made sense initally.
 I had a grand plan of adding a whole array of functionality that wasn’t to do with search.
 This hindered the user experience, though.
 Again, focus on one thing and do it really well ok.
 Unlike the initial design, FindBot’s new features are now completely driven by user research.
 I watch people using it and we've discussed the way they interact with it.

 What’s next for FindBot?
 Well, I think JIRA and BitBucket are still a hassle to search.
 So do project managers who requested the very same feature.
 And with Elasticsearch, we can do relational searches.